 Cellulitis of the eyelid is caused by a bacterial infection.
 The infection might develop after a skin injury, such as a scratch or an insect bite around your eye.
 These minor injuries allow bacteria to enter the wound and cause an infection.
 The bacteria might also spread to your eye as a result of a sinus infection or another upper respiratory infection.
 They can also lead to impetigo, which is a highly contagious skin infection that causes minor blisters and crusting.

 The bacteria that most commonly cause this condition are:

 - Haemophilus influenzae

-The prognosis is typically very good with treatment.
+The outlook for people with cellulitis of the eyelid is typically very good if treatment is received promptly.
 The condition almost always improves quickly with antibiotics.

 Published By: Healthline Networks, Inc.